Afghanistan national football team: 2020–present

 The 2023 CAFA Nations Cup was the first edition of the CAFA Nations Cup, the biennial international men's football championship of Central Asia organized by the Central Asian Football Association (CAFA).
-The event was held in Kyrgyzstan and Uzbekistan from 10-20 June.
-Afghanistan lost both games in Group B to Iran and Kyrgyzstan.
-Thus, finishing in last place in the tournanemnt.
+The event was held in Kyrgyzstan and Uzbekistan from 10 to 20 June.
+Afghanistan lost both games in Group B to Iran and Kyrgyzstan, thus finishing in last place in the tournament.

 The 2025 CAFA Nations Cup was the second edition of the CAFA Nations Cup.
 The event was held in Tajikistan and Uzbekistan from 29 August to 8 September.
 Afghanistan was allocated in Group B and lost their first match against Iran.
-Their second match is scheduled against Tajikistan on 1 September.
-Afghanistan's third and final match in Group B is scheduled against India is on 4 September.
+Their second match was against Tajikistan on 1 September, which ended in a 0–2 defeat.
+Afghanistan's third and final match in Group B was against India on 4 September, which ended in a 0–0 draw.